ChristianHansBB/AirCargoTrafficAnalysis/README.md

 2. When analyzing the activity periods, what seasonal patterns emerge in air cargo operations, and how do these patterns vary across different geographic regions?

-53. Where are the busiest air cargo hubs located geographically, and how does the volume of cargo differ between these hubs throughout the year?
+3. Where are the busiest air cargo hubs located geographically, and how does the volume of cargo differ between these hubs throughout the year?

-#### Funneling Questions:
-For clarifying question 1:
-1. What are the most common types of cargo transported by air, and how do their average weights compare across different airlines?

-2. Among the top airlines handling air cargo, which ones exhibit the highest variability in cargo weights across different types of cargo?

-For clarifying question 3:
-1. Which geographic regions emerge as the primary hubs for air cargo operations, and what factors contribute to their prominence in the industry?

-2. Among the identified air cargo hubs, how does the volume of cargo fluctuate throughout the year, and are there any noticeable seasonal trends or peak periods?
+4. What is the future of air cargo transport ?

+Questions 1 to 3 are analyzed with python.
+The code is included in the attached jupyther files.
+Questions 2 and 4 is analyzed in a Tableau Story Board: https://public.tableau.com/app/profile/christian.hans5070/viz/CargoStoryBoard/CargoStoryBoard?publish=yes

 ## Privacy and Ethics
 •	How is personally identifiable information (PII) handled within the dataset, particularly concerning individuals or businesses involved in air cargo operations?